szymonmichalski/starid-1/docs/index.md

+*11.4.2017*

+slim down the bits in the sky binary file from naive initial 1.8 mb.

 *3.4.2017*

-skeleton of star images tensorflow op is working. current concept is that on startup it will load the star catalog cereal binary file as input, then for each graph iteration output a 28 x 28 x n tensor of star images, with a label tensor.
+skeleton of star images tensorflow op is working. current concept is that on startup it will load the sky binary file as input, then for each graph iteration output a 28 x 28 x n tensor of star images, with a label tensor.

 *31.3.2017*